oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     In order to run the data labeling program properly, you need to make some changes in */data-labeling/config.py* and */.oci/config* files.
 Let's show how to update and configure */data-labeling/config.py* first.

+    *config.py* is empty at beggining:

+    ```python
+    # for help, run:
+    # python3 help.py

+    # config file path
+    config_file_path="/home/.oci/config"
+    # config file profile
+    config_profile="DEFAULT"
+    # region identifier of DLS Dataset
+    # for example: eu-frankfurt-1
+    region_identifier="< YOUR REGION >"
+    # compartment where DLS Dataset exists
+    compartment_id = "ocid1.compartment.oc1.... <YOUR COMPARTMENT OCID> ..."
+    # ocid of the DLS Dataset
+    dataset_id = "ocid1.datalabelingdataset.oc1.eu-frankfurt-1.... <YOUR DATASET OCID> ..."
+    # an array where the elements are all of the labels that you will use to annotate records in your DLS Dataset with.
+Each element is a separate label.
+    labels = ["NORMAL", "PNEUMONIA"]
+    # the algorithm that will be used to assign labels to DLS Dataset records
+    labeling_algorithm = "first_match"
+    # use for first_match labeling algorithm
+    first_match_regex_pattern = r'^([^/]*)/.*$'
+    # maximum number of DLS Dataset records that can be retrieved from the list_records API operation for labeling
+    # limit=1000 is the hard limit for list_records
+    list_records_limit = 1000
+    ```

     **4.1 YOUR REGION**

     Probably the easiest way to obtain your region information is to look at the URL.
 Spot *region* section and copy the value succeeding '=' simbol.